bsmg/beat-saber-community-wiki/health-and-safety.md

 # Wrist Care
 ## Weights?
 Generally, we **do not recommend** using weights for this game.
 Beat Saber is already a workout and people hurt themselves all the time without weights.
+You're basically subjecting your wrists to constant whiplash, and adding weights is only going to make things worse.

-However, if you insist on using weights then at least check out [this guide](https://www.vrfitnessinsider.com/beat-saber-weighted-gear/) by VR Fitness Insider.
+However, if you insist on using weights then at least check out [this guide](https://www.vrfitnessinsider.com/beat-saber-weighted-gear/) by VR Fitness Insider to minimize the risk of injury.

 ## OrangeW's Guide to Wrist Care
 OrangeW is a top 10 player on the global leaderboards as well as a member of the BSMG Staff team.
 The following is his advice for minimizing the risk of wrist injury at any level of play.